Uninett/nav/doc/hacking/hacking.rst

     # more details.
 You should have received a copy of the GNU General Public
     # License along with NAV.
 If not, see <http://www.gnu.org/licenses/>.
     #

+In this case, *"Somebody"* is normally you personally, or your employer, depending on who legally owns the copyright of your contribution.

 If a file uses non-ASCII characters, it **must** be encoded as *UTF-8*, and an encoding statement should be inserted at the top::